-Covers preparation, exploration and performance of guitar music literature from all major style periods.
+Covers preparation, exploration and performance of music from selected style periods.
 This course is repeatable three times.
 One credit hour will be awarded each time the student successfully completes the course.
 The total number of credits that may be applied to a degree shall be four credits.
 Prerequisite(s): Audition or consent of the instructor.
 (PCS 1.1, 1 credit hour - 0 hours lecture, 3 hours lab)